ryanc410/wikijs.iamryancook.com/bash/snippets.md

 <br>

-# Read a File line by line
+# Read a File Line by Line

 <br>